 choosing which data submission mechanism to use.

-MIPS-eligible clinicians have the option to participate individually or as a group.
+MIPS-eligible clinicians have the option to participate individually, as a group, or as a virtual group.

 Individual participation means a clinician receives payment adjustment and feedback based on their individual performance.
 The clinician is identified by their National Provider Identifier (NPI) which is tied to a Taxpayer Identification Number.